Hoping to find a diet pattern that alleviates your migraine? Or looking to identify which particular foods trigger your attacks?

 It may improve migraine by effectively identifying food triggers, but there are many risks and considerations.
 The diet plan may be overly meticulous to follow on your own, and may not be appropriate at all for people with a history of disordered eating patterns.

 The best elimination diet for you is a personalized one that includes the support of a nutrition professional who understands migraine.
-For support, tap the link below for a free consultation with the Migraine Nutritionist.
+For support, tap the link below to apply to work with the Migraine Nutritionist.